 The Pixie-bob breed was granted provisional status by The International Cat Association in 1993 and granted champion status in 1998.

 - Pixie-bobs are the only cats for whom being polydactyl is a show requirement.
+The maximum number of toes allowed is seven, according to TICA.

 - The pattern on the Pixie-bob's coat goes all the way to the skin.
 If you shave these cats, you'll see their markings on their body.